 Insurrection breaks out in the west of Cambodia at the start of the year.
 It is suppressed brutally but not completely and spreads.
-By the end of 1968 unrest is reported in 11 of the country's 18 provinces and by the end of the decade the Khmer Rouge almost completely control the mountainous regions on the border with Vietnam.
+By the end of 1968 unrest is reported in 11 of the country's 18 provinces.
+By the end of the decade, the Khmer Rouge completely control almost all the mountainous regions on the border with Vietnam.

 1968 - The Khmer Rouge establish the Revolutionary Army of Kampuchea in January.
-Aided by the US, the army launches a small and ineffectual insurgency campaign.
+Aided by the United States, the army launches a small and ineffectual insurgency campaign.

 US bombing raids into Cambodia continue until 1973.
 All told 539,129 tons of ordnance are dropped on the country, much of it in indiscriminate B-52 carpet-bombing raids.
 The tonnage is about three and a half times more than that (153,000 tons) dropped on Japan during the Second World War.